atifaziz/LinqPadless/README.md

 the case of a C# Program query, a `Main` declared to be asynchronous is not awaited and therefore may not execute fully.

-Extension methods are not supported in C# scripts.
+Extension methods are not supported at the moment.

 LINQPad-specified methods like `Dump` and those on its `Util` class will cause compilation errors when the compiled C# script is executed.
 This issue can be addressed by using faking/emulation library of sorts, like [FakeLinqPad][fakelp].

-All limitations also apply when generating executables, but in addition, executables can only reference assemblies (whether from NuGet packages or otherwise) placed in the same directory or sub-directories below.
+When generating an executable, referenced assemblies (whether from NuGet packages or otherwise) must be placed in the same directory or sub-directories below.

 [linqpad]: http://www.linqpad.net/